Measurements API

 __i |

-Index into the samples array which the present calculation is referencing. |
+Index into the samples array that the present calculation references. |

 __AttributeName (where |